5 Steps To Creating a Sleep Routine that Actually Works for You

 The key to proper sleep hygiene is commitment and persistence.

 If you continue working on your sleeping schedule, and you feel like you’re not seeing any improvements, you may want to speak to a doctor.
-A professional can conduct a sleep study to determine whether there are any underlying issues that are keeping you from sleeping.
+A professional can conduct a sleep study to determine whether any underlying issues are keeping you from sleeping.

 Summary